humrochagf/humberto.io/content/blog/tldr-generate-django-secret-key.en.md

 This **TLDR** is a quick reminder of how to generate a secret key locally, without going to some website on the internet to generate it for you.

-Django generates a secret key every time that you create a new project, sou this function already exists at its code, and you can access it in this way:
+Django generates a secret key every time that you create a new project, so this function already exists at its code, and you can access it in this way:

 {{< highlight python >}}
 from django.core.management.utils import get_random_secret_key